ChabodMaxime/How-to-ping-devices-in-PHP/README.md

 Introduction
 -------------------------
 With this script you can ping all the IP addresses that you store in your MYSQL with PHP.
-This script is only valid for Windows all versions.
+This script is only valid for all French versions of Windows.

 Details